 1. Get Your Phone Ready

-First, you'll want to make sure your Snapchat app is actually ready for the Memories feature.
-That's a simple matter of updating the app.
-Once the newest version is installed, it's then a toss-up of whether your account yet has access.
-That's because Memories is being rolled out to users in waves.
+First, you’ll want to make sure your Snapchat app is actually ready for the Memories feature.
+That means updating the app.
+Once the newest version is installed, it’s then a toss-up of whether your account has access or not.
+That’s because Memories is being rolled out to users in waves.

 You’ll know your account is ready for Memories because you will receive a snap from the folks at Snapchat telling you about it.